FusionAuth/fusionauth-example-php-connector/README.md

 ### Prerequisites

 * A modern PHP
 * FusionAuth installed and setup.
 See https://fusionauth.io/docs/v1/tech/5-minute-setup-guide (do the first six steps).
+  * Set the callback url to be `http://localhost:8000/oauth-callback.php`.
 * This repo

 ### Setup